Help: Frequently Asked Questions

 From the home screen, you have four ways to search for a space:

-a) From the dropdown menu, choose the type of space use you’re looking for (for example, rehearsal space, or studio space) and what rental term you’re looking for (for example, hourly, or monthly) and click the Find Spaces button.
+a) From the dropdown menu, choose the type of space use you’re looking for (for example, rehearsal space or meeting space) and what rental term you’re looking for (for example, hourly, or monthly) and click the Find Spaces button.
+(You may also choose “Any Space Type” or “Any Term.”)

 b) Show Me the Most Recent Listings link will show you a list of all spaces added or updated most recently.
 This is useful if you’re a regular user and only want to see new listings.